-This page provides floodplain managers answers to the most frequently asked questions on flood hazard mapping and understanding their role at the community level.
-This page contains FEMA technical reference and guidance information for state and local floodplain managers, including information on National Flood Insurance Program (NFIP) regulations, FEMA Letter of Map Change (LOMC) processes and the Cooperating Technical Partners (CTP) program.
+This page provides answers to the questions most frequently asked by floodplain managers on flood hazard mapping and understanding their role at the community level.
+This page contains FEMA technical references and guidance for State and local floodplain managers, including information on National Flood Insurance Program regulations, FEMA’s Letter of Map Change processes, and the Cooperating Technical Partners program.

 1. By signing the Community Acknowledgement Form (MT-1 Form), to what am I attesting?
 What is the difference between Sections A and B?

-A signed community acknowledgement of fill placement form provides written assurance by the participating community that they have complied with the appropriate minimum floodplain management requirements; that is, any existing or proposed structures within the area to be removed from the Special Flood Hazard Area are (or will be) reasonably safe from flooding as required under the current minimum floodplain management regulations under Subparagraph 60.3(a)(3) of the National Flood Insurance Program (NFIP) regulations.
-Subparagraph 60.3(a)(3) and other portions of the NFIP regulations may be accessed through the Guidance Documents and Other Published Resources page on the FEMA Website.
+A signed community acknowledgement of fill placement form provides written assurance that the participating community has complied with the appropriate minimum floodplain management requirements.
+That is, any existing or proposed structures within the area to be removed from the Special Flood Hazard Area are (or will be) reasonably safe from flooding, as required under the current minimum floodplain management regulations under Subparagraph 60.3(a)(3) of the National Flood Insurance Program (NFIP) regulations.
+Subparagraph 60.3(a)(3) and other portions of the NFIP regulations may be accessed through the Guidance Documents and Other Published Resources page on the FEMA website..

-Section A pertains to requests involving the placement of fill and must be signed by a community official responsible for floodplain management to certify the request meets all applicable NFIP regulations.
+Section A, which pertains to requests involving the placement of fill, must be signed by a community official responsible for floodplain management to certify that the request meets all applicable NFIP regulations.

-Section B is required for all requests involving inadvertent inclusions in the regulatory floodway and must be signed by a community official responsible for floodplain management to acknowledge the community's acceptance of a revision to the regulatory floodway within the community.
+Section B is required for all requests involving inadvertent inclusions in the regulatory floodway.
+It must be signed by a community official responsible for floodplain management to acknowledge the community's acceptance of a revision to a regulatory floodway within the community.

-3. What are the community's responsibilities in the Conditional Letter of Map Revision (CLOMR)/Letter of Map Revision (LOMR) process?
+3. What are the community's responsibilities in the Conditional Letter of Map Revision (CLOMR) process and after the project is completed?

-A CLOMR is FEMA's comment on a proposed project that would, upon construction, affect the hydrologic or hydraulic characteristics of a flooding source and thus result in the modification of the existing regulatory floodway, the effective Base Flood Elevations (BFEs) or the Special Flood Hazard Area (SFHA).
-The letter does not revise an effective National Flood Insurance Program (NFIP) map.
+A CLOMR is FEMA's comment on a proposed project that would, upon construction, affect the hydrologic or hydraulic characteristics of a flooding source and thus result in the modification of the existing regulatory floodway, the effective Base Flood Elevations (BFEs), or the Special Flood Hazard Area (SFHA).
+The letter does not revise an effective Flood Insurance Rate Map (FIRM).
 It indicates whether the project, if built as proposed, would be recognized by FEMA.
-Building permits cannot be issued based on a CLOMR, because a CLOMR does not change the NFIP map.
+Building permits cannot be issued based on a CLOMR, because a CLOMR does not change the FIRM.

 4. What are the community's responsibilities during the development, distribution and approval of new Flood Insurance Rate Maps (FIRMs)?